 Before I give you some great tips, it’s important to realize that LinkedIn does help B2B companies generate leads.
 In fact, if you look at the image below you’d be happy to know that LinkedIn is at the top in terms of lead generation.

-This infographic will break down LinkedIn into real numbers.
+This infographic by business2community will break down LinkedIn into real numbers.
 As you can see, over 10% of leads are generated from posts on B2B company pages!

 The underlining point is this: LinkedIn has great potential if you properly nurture leads from initial post to final sale.
 And here are 4 LinkedIn strategies to help you do just that.